tommasoficara/tommasoficara/README.md

-Hello, I’m Tommaso.
-I am an Environmental Economist passionate about technology and AI.
-I am experienced in following programming languages: Python, R, SQL, Netlogo, AMPL.
-This repository contains my Master's Thesis and some of the academic and business projects I have worked on so far.
+Hi, I'm Tommaso, an energy and climate policy expert with a passion for technology and AI.
+I am experienced in Python, R, SQL, Netlogo, AMPL.
+This repository contains some of my academic and non-academic projects I have worked on so far.
+Enjoy!